Car vs. Motorcycle Accidents [Latest Stats & Fatality Rates]

 Road accidents of any type will have consequences.
 For example, your vehicle could be totaled or undervalued.
 It is likely that your auto insurance rates will rise.
 Yet these outcomes are nothing compared with the injuries or fatalities that can occur.
 In short,

 Motorcyclists are far more likely to be injured or killed in an accident than car drivers.

-As mentioned above, motorcycles are inherently riskier than automobiles.
+Remember, when we consider car vs. motorcycle accidents, motorcycles are inherently riskier than automobiles.
 Consider the size of an SUV or truck compared with a motorcycle.
 It’s no wonder that motorcycle accidents have more serious outcomes.

 Additionally, in the US, there are still states where motorcyclists are not required by law to wear a helmet: Illinois, Iowa, and New Hampshire are three of them.
 According to Biker Justice USA, Idaho only requires a helmet if you’re under the age of 18.

 Wearing a helmet is primarily for safety reasons, though Biker Justice USA goes on to state that not wearing a helmet can also impact fault for accident injuries.
 This will certainly impact your insurance:

 “Motorist(s) can raise in their defense that you, the motorcyclist, were at least partially responsible (for a crash) due to your failure to wear a helmet.”